-And this is because, once you are on your path, it is only in full trust and faith that you will find the courage, energy and vigor that is required in order to keep steady on your course and not step off of it.
+And this is because, once you are on your path, it is only in full trust and faith that you will find the courage, energy and vigor that is required to keep steady on your course and not step off of it.

-As you journey from the unknown toward the seemingly unknowable state of greater awareness, your faith will be tested (and if you still have any remnant attachments to desires, your temptation may be quizzed as well).
+As you journey from the unknown toward the seemingly unknowable state of greater awareness, your faith will be tested (and if you still have any remnant attachments to ego-desires, your temptation may be quizzed as well).